seren1ty/math-sight/README.md

 ***

-After completing all questions, the user can Check Answers to see both the correct answers and their scores.
+After completing all questions, the user can click Check Answers to see both the correct answers and their updated scores.

 ![AC Tracker - Login - Screenshot](./public/math-sight_answers_1_small.png)